 Mural works like a slideshow presentation tool, with students and teachers able to build from templates to present to the "room," which is a defined space people can be in, or not.

 The idea is to offer video-based slideshows that can be seen by all but also allow to edit live while in the space, as if in the room together even when that's not the case.
-Lots of templates are on offer but most are business-focused, yet there are some specifically tailored to education.
+Lots of templates are available but most are business-focused, yet there are some specifically tailored to education.
 Either way, all of these can be fully edited.

 Usefully, and as you might expect from Microsoft, there is a lot of integration with Mural and other platforms including Slack, Microsoft Teams, and Google Calendar, to name a few.